miyagi-sensei/georgia/class9/README.md

 ## Simulation
 - Imagine a [simulation](https://github.com/miyagi-sensei/j184-mysetrious-area/blob/master/demo.py) where you plot the trajectory of the bird graphically
-> !!! show code and demo it (it doesn't count steps)

 Write your own flying logic with this [template](https://github.com/miyagi-sensei/j184-mysetrious-area/blob/master/v0.cpp) and see it graphically depicted:
 ```c++